siqb/CarND-Advanced-Lane-Lines/README.md

 img = cv2.addWeighted(img, 1, poly_img, 0.3, 0)
 ```

-The result is a very smooth green polygon which perfectly follows the lane throughout the entire video clip.
+The result is a very smooth green polygon which perfectly highlights the ego-lane throughout the entire video clip.
+It does not jitter and perfectly hugs the left and right lane lines in every single frame.

 ### Pipeline (video)